telerik/xamarin-forms-docs/controls/datagrid/features/load_on_demand.md

 ### LoadOnDemand Event

 You can load new items by utilizing the **LoadOnDemand** event.
-It uses LoadOnDemandEventArgs arguments where you need to indicate when the data is loaded so that the event is correctly fired afterward.
+It uses LoadOnDemandEventArgs arguments through which you need to indicate when the data is loaded so that the event is correctly fired afterwards.
 Here is an example:

 <snippet id='datagrid-loadondemand-event-csharp'/>

 ### LoadMoreData Command

 The **LoadMoreData** command is another alternative which you can use which is suitable for MVVM scenarios.
-Here is how you can create such command:
+Here is how you can create such a command:

 <snippet id='datagrid-customloadmoredatacommand-csharp'/>

-Eventually, you need to add this custom command to the Commands collection of the RadDataGrid.
+Eventually, you need to add this custom command to the **Commands** collection of the **RadDataGrid**.

 <snippet id='datagrid-customloadmoredatacommand-addtocollection-csharp'/>